 The term refers to the hijacking of Zoom meetings to troll attendees, disseminate hateful manifestos or display pornographic material through the screen-sharing feature of the service.
 In specific cases, academic institutions have turned to video conferencing to provide a continuity of education, are also being targeted.

 And it’s just not Zoom that’s taking heat over cybersecurity concerns.
-Houseparty, a popular video conferencing tool that adds the ability to remotely play games, has seen a 2000% increase in downloads during the pandemic.
-Houseparty are taking to social media to complain that the app led to compromises of their Netflix and Spotify accounts.
+Houseparty, a popular video conferencing tool that adds the ability to remotely play games, has seen a 2,000 percent increase in downloads during the pandemic.
+Houseparty users are taking to social media to complain that the app led to compromises of their Netflix and Spotify accounts.
 These complaints have not been verified by the makers of Houseparty.

 Securing your Zoom meetings

 As I’ve discussed in previous Covid-19 cybersecurity-incident related posts, criminals hide in the smokescreen of the uncertainty and chaos surrounding events like a pandemic, or previous natural disasters like hurricanes Katrina and Sandy.
 As part of your securing your home office regimen, use the following guidelines to secure your Zoom meetings.